oskarth/pmarca-chen/README.md

 ## How does it work?

-It polls the timeline of `@pmarca_chen` every 5 minutes using the Twitter REST API, removes the tweets it has already seen, and retweets 10% of the new tweets.
+It polls the timeline of https://twitter.com/pmarca_chen every 5 minutes using the Twitter REST API, removes the tweets it has already seen, and retweets 10% of the new tweets.
 It then adds the newly seen tweets to the set of old tweets.

 ## TODO / Bugs